Cruising

 Paddling

 Kayaking or heading out on a SUP in the Antarctic ice is next level.
-While Antarctica’s silence is stunningly vast, the sibilance of the ice - the sound of ancient gasses escaping from the melting bits - is a new music to experience.
-If you’re lucky, penguins porpoising home after feeding at sea will pass by as you paddle.
+While Antarctica’s silence is stunningly vast, the sibilant crackle of melting ice – ancient gases escaping into the air – creates a new kind of music.
+If you're lucky, penguins porpoising home after feeding at sea may pass by as you paddle.

 Polar plunge